Home dialysis and your diet

 Phosphorus is one of the biggest dietary challenges most dialysis patients face because dialysis does not remove large amounts of phosphorus.
 Medications called phosphorus binders must be taken with food to bind phosphorus that dialysis cannot remove.
 A low phosphorus diet is 800 to 1,000 mg.

 Peritoneal dialysis patients should limit phosphorus since it is not removed well through PD treatments.
 Home hemodialysis patients that do traditional hemodialysis will also be advised to limit foods containing phosphorus.

-Diets for those patients who dialyze more frequently than three times each week generally have fewer restrictions than the in-center dialysis diet.
 It’s important to listen to your health care team and follow the dietary guidelines they set to avoid health problems.
 You will be able to tell if the diet you are following is successful by how you feel.
 If your diet is effective, you should feel better, have a healthier appetite, achieve good blood pressure control and experience less swelling.
 Talk to your doctor today to learn more about home dialysis.

 Get Free Kidney-Friendly Cookbooks

 Explore Home Dialysis Options

 Get to know the many benefits of peritoneal dialysis (PD) and home hemodialysis (HHD).